spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

-- We recommended the following resources for Palette VerteX.
+- We recommend the following resources for Palette VerteX.
 Refer to the [Palette VerteX size guidelines](/vertex/install-palette-vertex#sizeguidelines) for additional sizing information.

     - 8 CPUs per node.